ABC Daytime

-ABC Daytime (sometimes shortened to ABC-D or ABCD) is a division responsible for the daytime programming block on the ABC Network and syndicated programming.
+ABC Daytime (sometimes shortened to ABC-D or ABCD) is a division responsible for the daytime television programming block on the ABC Network and syndicated programming.
 The block has historically encompassed soap operas, game shows and talk shows.

 History

 ABC Daytime is the daytime programming division of the American Broadcasting Company (ABC) television network, which has been in operation since 1948.
 ABC Daytime originally began as a block of programming featuring game shows and soap operas, and it quickly became a popular destination for viewers during the daytime hours.

 Brian Frons became president of ABC Daytime in 2002.